Contents

 Loans

-• What will my expenses look like further down the track?
+- What will your expenses look like over the coming months?

-• How much do I need for the first few months just to get things up and running?
+- How much capital do you need just to get up and running?

 Financial Documents

-It’s good business practice to speak to an accountant about your business’ current state and how this might play out if you choose to take out a loan.
+It’s prudent to speak to an accountant about your business’s current state and potential future scenarios, ensuring that your decision to take out a loan is backed by a robust financial strategy.

 Investor Pitching